lubuntu-team/manual/source/2/2.2/2.2.1/libreoffice.rst

 Libreoffice all of the different components have a window menu that lets you switch between a document in libreoffice writer and libreoffice calc.
 To do this go to :menuselection:`Window` and sleect the window that you want to switch to.

+Libreoffice if you shutdown without saving your work libreoffice will automatically recover the document.
+If you do not want to recover a document press the discard button.
+If you want to automatically recover the document press the start button.

 Screenshot
 ----------
 .. image:: libreoffice.png